thily00/thily00/README.md

-### Hi there, I'm Djibril Bathily 👋
+### Hi there 👋

 <!-- **thily00/thily00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-Here are some ideas to get you started:
+Welcome to my page!
+I'm Djibril Bathily, Front end developer from  Dakar, Senegal, currently living in Paris, France.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...